Grid Operational Benefit Analysis of Data Center Spatial Flexibility: Congestion Relief, Renewable Energy Curtailment Reduction, and Cost Saving: Case Studies

 This study quantifies the congestion impacts of large-scale DC deployment by comparing the No-DC baseline against Fixed DC configurations.
 The Fixed DC scenario deploys 1,450~MW total capacity across three strategic locations: 870~MW at Bus~27, 290~MW at Bus~47, and 290~MW at Bus~73.

 To diagnose infeasibility arising from concentrated DC loads, an $\alpha$-relaxation is applied to transmission line capacity constraints.
-Specifically, equation~\eqref{eq:lineflow_limit} is updated by:

-where $\alpha_k$ denotes the virtual capacity (MW) added to branch $k$ to restore feasibility.
+Specifically, equation~\eqref{eq:lineflow_limit} is updated by: where $\alpha_k$ denotes the virtual capacity (MW) added to branch $k$ to restore feasibility.
 By penalizing $\sum_{k} \alpha_k$ in the objective function, this formulation enables analysis under otherwise infeasible DC configurations and quantifies the magnitude of network constraint violations.
+Note that the $\alpha$-relaxation in \eqref{eq:alpha_relaxation} is applied exclusively to this infeasibility diagnosis case; subsequent cases with enabled flexibility enforce strict thermal limits ($\alpha=0$).